2i2c-org/2i2c-org.github.io/content/authors/jenny-wong/_index.md

 - Product and Services Team
 ---

-Jenny is the Technical Content Developer for 2i2c.
-Her work is mainly focused on the CZI-funded Catalyst Project, an initiative aiming to provide research communities in Latin America and Africa with access to large-scale scientific infrastructure.
-As part of this effort, she will help develop community-based training materials for interactive cloud-native workflows.
+Jenny is a Product Manager focused on Platform and Services for 2i2c.
+Her work has included the CZI-funded Catalyst Project, an initiative aiming to provide research communities in Latin America and Africa with access to large-scale scientific infrastructure.
+She's built community-based training materials for interactive cloud-native workflows.
+Jenny is responsible for direct community engagement to ensure the alignment of Product and Services value streams to the needs of the communities we serve.

 As a former research software engineer, Jenny has considerable experience supporting researchers with writing documentation, creating video tutorials, and designing and delivering training for advanced research computing.
 Jenny is also a qualified Software Carpentries Instructor.